Vijay-J0shi/backgroud_Image_Project/README.md

 <br>
 # Conclusion
 **This project demonstrates the powerful combination of Stable Diffusion, depth maps, and image inpainting for creating realistic, contextually rich images and videos.
 It showcases how AI models can be used to manipulate and enhance visuals while keeping specific elements intact.**

-# Feel free to customize the code and experiment with different objects and environments to create your unique outputs!